-I joined Ithaca College in 1991 and am tenured in the Politics department but am currently the director of the CSCRE (a separate unit).
-I've also held the Spinoza Chair in Philosophy at the University of Amsterdam, the Netherlands.
-My career path, however, began in 1976 in Pakistan when I joined the Ministry of Foreign Affairs as a diplomat, a position from which I was fired for having criticized the country's military dictator, General Zia ul Haq.
-I then worked as the assistant editor of an opposition paper, the Muslim, before eventually leaving for the U.S. where I also received political asylum.
-While in Pakistan, I published poetry and short-stories as well.
+I was hired in the Politics department in 1991 but am presently the director of the CSCRE (a separate unit).
+In 2008, I also held the Spinoza Chair in Philosophy at the University of Amsterdam in the Netherlands.
+My career path, however, began much earlier in Pakistan in 1976 when I joined the Ministry of Foreign Affairs, from which I was later fired for criticizing the country's military ruler, General Zia ul Haq.
+I then worked briefly as the assistant editor of the Muslim, an opposition newspaper, before leaving for the U.S. where I eventually received political asylum.
+While in Pakistan, I also published poetry and short-stories.

 From Pakistan, I have a B.A. in English Literature and Philosophy, and an M.A. in Journalism (with honors) and, from the U.S., an M.A. and Ph.D. (with distinction) in International Studies.

 Much of my work engages with the political, sexual, racial, and epistemic aspects of violence.
-In my Ph.D. dissertation explored the relationship between British colonialism and military rule in post- independence Pakistan (Democracy, Nationalism and Communalism: The Colonial Legacy in South Asia,1995).
-After I began teaching, I became interested in Muslim sexual/ textual politics, specifically, in how patriarchal interpretations of scripture are used to justify Muslim women's oppression ("Believing Women" in Islam: Unreading Patriarchal Interpretations of the Qur'an, 2002).
+In my Ph.D. dissertation, I traced the genealogy of military rule in Pakistan to British colonialism in South Asia (Democracy, Nationalism and Communalism: The Colonial Legacy in South Asia,1995).
+After coming to Ithaca, I became interested in Muslim sexual/ textual politics, specifically, in patriarchal interpretations of Islam's scripture that are used to justify women's oppression ("Believing Women" in Islam: Unreading Patriarchal Interpretations of the Qur'an, 2002).
 This interest then shifted to examining some of the 'larger historical narratives,' as Richard Rorty calls them, about Islam/ Muslims in the West (Islam, Muslims and the U.S., 2004; Re- understanding Islam, 2008).
-More recently, I've written about the body, the internal pluralism of the Abrahamic tradition, Islamic feminism, and the U.S. project of secularizing Muslim societies.
-Two essays, on Islam and the Qur'an, are forthcoming in the Oxford Handbook of Theology, Sexuality, and Gender, and Patriarchal Moments, to be published in Bloomsbury Academic's Series, Textual Moments in the History of Political Thought, to be published in the U.K.
+More recently, I've written about Muslim bodies, differing interpretations of Abraham's sacrifice, and Islamic feminism.
+Two essays, on the Qur'an and Islam, are forthcoming in the Oxford Handbook of Theology, Sexuality, and Gender, and Patriarchal Moments, to be published in Bloomsbury Academic's Series, Textual Moments in the History of Political Thought, (U.K.).